“Fetal Rights” Established by Law or Judicial Decision

-Fetal personhood laws grant fetuses — and in some cases embryos, and fertilized eggs — the same legal rights and status given to born people, such as the right to life.
-When fetal personhood is fully actualized, it fundamentally changes the legal rights and status of all pregnant people, opening up the door to criminalization, surveillance, and obstetric violence.
+Laws and judicial decisions that grant fetuses — and in some cases embryos and fertilized eggs — the same legal rights and status given to born people, such as the right to life, is “fetal personhood.”
+When fetuses have rights, this fundamentally changes the legal rights and status of all pregnant people, opening the door to criminalization, surveillance, and obstetric violence.

-Currently, 17 states have established fetal personhood by law or judicial decision to apply to criminal law or both criminal and civil laws.
+Currently, 17 states have established fetal rights by law or judicial decision to apply to criminal law or both criminal and civil laws.

 Want to learn more?
 Read our report.

-At least 24 states include personhood language in laws regulating or prohibiting abortion care (e.g., using language such as “member of species Homo sapiens,” “unborn human being,” “unborn human individual,” “dignity of all human life,” “persons, born and unborn,” or “class of human beings”).
+At least 24 states include this type of language in laws regulating or prohibiting abortion care (e.g., using language such as “member of species Homo sapiens,” “unborn human being,” “unborn human individual,” “dignity of all human life,” “persons, born and unborn,” or “class of human beings”).

 Last reviewed: 09/24/2024